 Study of the Patristic Fathers Each Thursday evening from 7:00 to 8:30, we meet to study the writings of the Patristic fathers and their contributions to our faith.

-On November 10, we will be studying the Letter to the Corinthians, by St. Clement of Rome.
-Our text contains an excerpt from the letter.
-If you’d like to read the full text of the letter, a number of translations are available:
+On Thursday, January 5, we will be studying The Shepherd of Hermas.
+Our text contains a brief excerpt from aa much longer work.
+If you’d like to read the entire text of The Shepherd, the following are available online:

 On December 1, we will be studying the account of St. Polycarp’s death, The Martyrdom of St. Polycarp, which is an epistle from the Church of Smyrna, where Polycarp was bishop, to the church in Philomelium.
 Our text contains an excerpt from the letter.
 St. Polycarp himself also wrote a letter to the Philippians.
 If you’d like to read the entire text of The Martyrdom of St. Polycarp or the letter to the Philippians, the following are available online: